|

 - Hover Flies are also known as Flower Flies.
 Some species are called Drone

 Flies.
-Hover Flies may sometimes confused with stinging bees or wasps because of their
+Hover Flies may sometimes be confused with stinging bees or wasps.

-mimics of Hymenoptera).
-Their bodies are slender, from small to medium in
+look like bees or wasps.
+Their bodies are slender.
+They are from small to medium in

 size.
 On their abdomen there

-are the yellow-black bends and narrow waist mimic pattern.
+are the yellow-black bends and narrow waist mimic patterns.
 Some species

 resemble muscoid flies.
 Hover